AnkithaVRamaiah/Kubernetes-Notes/Notes/DetailedIngress.md

-To get a solid grasp of **Ingress** in Kubernetes, it's essential to first understand some core concepts of Kubernetes.
-Here’s a simple breakdown of these concepts:

-### 1. **Kubernetes Architecture**
-   - **Pods**: These are the smallest deployable units in Kubernetes.
-A pod can run a single container or multiple containers.
-Each pod gets its own IP address within the cluster and shares storage resources.
-It's like a wrapper for a container that manages its lifecycle.
-   - **Nodes**: These are the physical or virtual machines on which your Kubernetes cluster runs.
-Each node hosts pods and is managed by the Kubernetes master.
-   - **Deployments**: This is a higher-level abstraction that manages the deployment and scaling of pods.
-It ensures that the desired number of pods are running at all times and handles the rollout of new versions of an application.
-   - **Services**: Services are an abstraction that define a policy to access pods.
-They provide a stable endpoint (IP address or DNS name) for accessing pods, even if the pod itself changes.

-### 2. **Networking in Kubernetes**
-   Kubernetes handles networking for pods and services in different ways:

-   - **ClusterIP**: This is the default service type.
-It exposes the service on a cluster-internal IP, which means the service can only be accessed from within the cluster.
-It's mainly used for internal communication between services in the cluster.

-   - **NodePort**: This service type exposes the service on a static port on each node's IP.
-This allows external traffic to reach your service by accessing any node’s IP address and port, but it is less flexible and suitable for simple use cases.

-   - **LoadBalancer**: This type of service is often used in cloud environments.
-It automatically creates a cloud load balancer (e.g., AWS ELB or GCP LB) and assigns it a public IP.
-This allows external traffic to access your service from outside the cluster.

 ### **Understanding HTTP(S) and DNS in the Context of Ingress**

 When dealing with Kubernetes Ingress, it's essential to have a solid understanding of how HTTP(S) traffic works and how DNS plays a role in routing requests.
 Let's break down the key concepts: